angrykim/agusmakmun.github.io/_posts/2018-05-29-Network_analysis_for_Anti-money_laundering_1.md

 Let's take a look at the basic concepts one by one.

-First, **Local Cluster Coefficient(LCC)** refers to the **connection** between nodes, which means it is defined as the number of connections a node has, divided by the total possible connections a node could have.
+First, **Local Clustering Coefficient(LCC)** refers to the **connection** between nodes, which means it is defined as the number of connections a node has, divided by the total possible connections a node could have.

 + **Sample data**